lgngrvs/logangraves.com/posts/transformers.md

-# how do transformers actually work
+# how do transformers actually work?
 Date: 2024-05-09
 Tags: notes, ai
-Type:
+Type: post
 Desc: describing how transformers work in a way that's intuitive to me

+Transformers are a cutting-edge architecture for learning from data that can be processed sequentially, e.g. images, audio, and text.
+I'm learning how they work by writing a post about them.
+This will be a pretty messy post, following my thoughts as I try and grok it.
+I may write a cleaned-up version later.

 *note: images won't work yet due to differences between local workspace and my website urls. check back once this post is finished and the images will work probably*